dovecot/documentation/source/configuration_manual/namespace/index.rst

    :default: no
    :values: @boolean

-   If namespace :dovecot_core:ref:`namespace_location` fails to load, by default the entire session will fail to start.
+   If namespace's storage initialization fails, by default the entire session will fail to start.
 If this is set, this namespace will be ignored instead.